olivesmoo/hacker-news/README.md

 ## Description

 Project to learn about Python web application development.
-Currently hosted at: [olivia.meidynasty.com](https://olivia.meidynasty.com).
+Originally hosted at: [olivia.meidynasty.com](https://olivia.meidynasty.com), but the server is no longer running.
+A demo video of the app can be found at [this link](https://drive.google.com/file/d/1el8H_lsGaPh-TujUrk1Twk7KBGlY5GHO/view?usp=sharing).
 Features the top posts from Hacker News and allows users to login through Auth0 to like/dislike these posts.
 It also has an Admin view which allows the deletion of users and posts.

 ## Table of Contents